Google gets more multilingual, but will it get the nuance? - KESQ

 “If there’s a significant number of cases where it’s very wrong, then we would not include it,” he said.
 “Even if 90% of the translations are perfect, but 10% are nonsense, that’s a little bit too much for us.”

 Google said its products now support 133 languages.
 The latest 24 are the largest single batch to be added since Google incorporated 16 new languages in 2010.
-What made the expansion possible is what Google is calling a “Zero-Stop Machine Translation” model — an AI model that learns to translate into another language without ever seeing an example of it.
+What made the expansion possible is what Google is calling a “zero-shot” or “zero-resource” machine translation model — one that learns to translate into another language without ever seeing an example of it.

 Facebook and Instagram parent company Meta introduced a similar concept called the Universal Speech Translator last year.